silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/troubleshooting-extended-account-access.md

 ---
-description: This article describes how to troubleshoot the most common issues with the accounts you sync and extend to Okta.
+description: "This article describes how to troubleshoot the most common issues with the accounts you sync and extend to Okta."
 intercom_id: 9759116
 ---